huangfcn/multiple-object-tracking/README.md

 # Trackers: Kalman Filter and KCF

 	Kalman filter is fast but less accurate.
 KCF is accurate but much slower.
-	They are implemnted with exactly same interface, so we can easily choose one in the project.
+	They are implemnted with exactly same interface, so we can easily switch one to another in the project.

 # Live Camera Capture: OpenCV